rdeshir10/Understanding_car_insurance/README.md

 1) Kaggle.com (Auto_Insurance.csv)
 2) Crash viewer : https://crashviewer.nhtsa.dot.gov/

+Navigation :
+1) Main code is in car_insurance.ipynb
+2) Output folder contains PNG files of all analysis plots.
+3) Resources folder contains CSV file used for analysis.

 Data Cleaning:
 1) Reduced dataframe to include relevant columns required for analysis.
 2) Filtered Dataset to remove all rows which had a income of 0.